WebAssembly/tool-conventions/Linking.md

   tells the linking what constraints are placed on the location of the data section in the final binary.

+- `6 / WASM_COMDAT_INFO` - Specifies the COMDAT groups of associated linking
+  objects, which are linked only once and all together.

 For `WASM_SYMBOL_INFO` the following fields are present in the
 subsection: